lakshaydahiya67/Binance-Futures-Orders-Bot/README.md

 export BINANCE_API_SECRET="your_api_secret_here"
 ```

-Or the bot will prompt for credentials when needed.
+The bot reads credentials only from environment variables.

 ## Usage